chapel-lang/chapel/man/chpl.rst

     warning is enabled by default and will be triggered for each user-defined constructor encountered.

+**--[no-]warn-unstable**

+    Enable [disable] warnings for code that has recently or will recently change in meaning due to language changes.

 **--[no-]warn-special**

     Enable [disable] all special compiler warnings issued due to syntax and